Surveillance Technology and Military-type Equipment Study Committee

 - Lt.
 Paul Campbell, Police Department

-- TBA, Information Technology Department
+- Feng Yang, Information Technology Department

 The Committee shall study the issues associated with surveillance technology and military-type equipment, including the use of such equipment in Brookline and any local, state, or federal policies or regulations governing them.
 Warrant Articles 28, 29, and 30 should not be the starting point of the study, rather the committee will start fresh, looking at the often different issues presented by surveillance technology and military-type equipment as they relate to the particular realities of Brookline not scenarios that may unfold in other less progressive jurisdictions.
 The Committee's tasks shall include: